Turbo Takeaways

 Contact the IRS for Status Updates

-You can also call the IRS’ amended return helpline toll-free at 1-866-464-2050 to find the status of your return.
+You’ll need to provide the same information as we’ve listed above when you call the toll-free number, and you may need to provide additional information if/when needed.
 The IRS helpline offers information in English and Spanish.
-You’ll need to provide the same information as we’ve listed above when you call the toll-free number and may need to provide additional information if/when needed.

 A Tax Professional Can Help With an Amended Refund